Sunday, December 5, 2010

 Directions:

--Just past SW 16th Avenue you will see The America's Best Value Inn on the right hand-side.
+-Travelling south on Hwy 441 (NW 13th St) cross over University Avenue and SW 16th St.-Just past SW 16th Avenue you will see The America's Best Value Inn on the right hand-side.

 -Turn right at the southernmost entrance to the Motel and drive all the way back.
 Park anywhere next to the big grassy field.